0xor0ne/awesome-list/topics/cybersec.md

   * [Part 6][112]
   * [Part 7][113]
 * ["Audio with embedded Linux training"][267]
+* ["Automating C2 Infrastructure with Terraform, Nebula, Caddy and Cobalt Strike"][300]
 * ["Back to the Future with Platform Security"][97]
 * ["Bash Privileged-Mode Vulnerabilities in Parallel Desktop and CDPATH Handling in MacOS"][100]
 * ["Bee-yond Capacity: Unauthenticated RCE in Extreme Networks/Aerohive Wireless APs - CVE-2023-35803"][91]